root-project/root/tree/ntuple/v7/doc/specifications.md

 Fixed-sized arrays are stored as two fields:
   - A repetitive field of type `std::array<T, N>` with no attached columns.
 The array size `N` is stored in the field meta-data.
-  - Child field of type `T`, which must be a type with RNTuple I/O support.
+  - Child field of type `T` named `_0`, which must be a type with RNTuple I/O support.

 Multi-dimensional arrays of the form `T[N][M]...` are currently not supported.